sefinek24/pihole-adlists/README.md

 </a>

 > [!IMPORTANT]
+> Please do not download the lists too frequently (e.g., every few hours).
+> It is recommended to download them no more than once per day.
+> Frequent downloads are unnecessary, as the lists are updated only twice during the night (Polish time).
+> More information can be found [here](https://blocklist.sefinek.net/update-schedule).

+> [!IMPORTANT]
 > I do not allow commercial use of my lists.
 Lists that I did not create are distributed in accordance with the licensing terms set by their original authors.
 > If you wish to use the Sefinek Blocklist Collection for commercial purposes, please contact me via email.

-> [!IMPORTANT]
-> Please do not download the lists too frequently (e.g., every few hours).
-It is recommended to download them no more than once per day.
-Frequent downloads are unnecessary, as the lists are updated only twice during the night (Polish time).
-More information can be found [here](https://blocklist.sefinek.net/update-schedule).

 ## ❌ How to Report a False Positive?